 In case of import of fish, such as marine fish, the importer needs to apply for a permit from the Department of Agriculture, Forestry and Fisheries.
 South Africa currently does not allow import of Abalone and certain rock lobster species.
-South d.
-Fresh (Raw) Meat (including offal)

-Africa only allows for import of frozen whole crab (or pieces) weighing 600 g or more each and no more than 25 tons may be imported annually, while live crab's import is not permitted.
+South Africa only allows for import of frozen whole crab (or pieces) weighing 600 g or more each and no more than 25 tons may be imported annually, while live crab's import is not permitted.
 Fresh water fish can be imported without any permit.